 Three: Place the turkey crown on top of the onions and pour over the seasoned oil mixture.
 Rub the oil into the skin.

 Four: Cook on high for 5 hours 30 minutes, basting twice during cooking.

-Turkey crown means a full roast dinner with all the trimmings, right?!
-We go all out when it comes to the side dishes, because although the turkey is the star of the show, the sides can really make or break the meal.
+This turkey crown recipe means a full roast dinner with all the trimmings, right?!
+We go all out when it comes to the side dishes, because although the slow cooker turkey is the star of the show, the sides can really make or break the meal.

 We like to add as many vegetables to our plate as possible, and luckily we have got your covered there too.
 Try our Slow Cooker Red Cabbage, Minted Peas, Buttered Leeks, Easy Cauliflower Cheese, Broccoli Cheese, Air Fryer Brussels Sprouts, Roasted Swede, Mustard and Honey Roasted Parsnips.

 If you have never tried making your own stuffing before, then you have to try our Sage and Onion Stuffing Balls.
 It takes just 5 minute prep time and it is so much better than store bought.
 Then add some Air Fryer Pigs in Blankets too.
 You need a big spoonful of homemade Bread Sauce too.